RustFestEU/2017.rustfest.eu/cfp.md

 - Free conference ticket
 - Accommodation
+- Speakers Dinner
 - We will attempt to cover travel costs, people in need first

+### Tickets

+The ticket is included if you are presenting, of course.
+However, for everyone else who applied we will reserve a batch of tickets at the lowest regular price (89€) for a limited time after.
+So don't worry about not getting a ticket if you are not accepted!

 <p>
   <a class="cfp-button button primary" href="https://cfp.rustfest.eu">Submit proposal now</a>